yarvelo23/responsive-portfolio/README.md

 You are required to submit the following:

-The URLs of the deployed applications
+The URLs of the deployed applications: https://yarvelo23.github.io/responsive-portfolio/

-The URLs of the GitHub repositories
+The URLs of the GitHub repositories: https://github.com/yarvelo23/responsive-portfolio.git